 CranioSacral Therapy (CST), NeuroMeningeal Therapy (NMT) and Visceral Mobilization (VM) are treatment modalities that your therapist may chose to utilize during your treatments at Shine, as almost anyone, from newborns to seniors, can benefit from it.
 CST and NMT are gentle yet powerful methods of detecting and correcting the alignment and function of the nervous system and surrounding tissues while VM works with the internal organs and their surrounding tissues.
 All three approaches seek to improve the alignment, symmetry and mobility of these systems.
 The delicate balance of these complex systems can be compromised by trauma, surgery, postural compensations, infections and even minor injuries.
 Dysfunctions in these systems can create a cascade of negative effects anywhere in the body that may even present years after the initial event.

-Individual's with the following symptoms tend to respond very well to CST, NMT and VM: headaches, migraines, clenching and jaw dysfunction (TMD), tension, sinus pressure, tinnitus, vertigo, and spinal impairments (including herniated disc, whiplash and muscle strains).
-In addition, orthopedic injuries including chronic spinal pain, painful menstruation, gastrointestinal dysfunction, and breathing impairments respond very well to these techniques.
+Individuals of all ages with the following symptoms tend to respond very well to CST, NMT and VM: headaches, migraines, clenching and jaw dysfunction, generalized tension, sinus pressure, vertigo, chronic spinal pain, menstrual cramps, gastrointestinal dysfunction, nerve pain and entrapment, nausea, and breathing impairments.